ArkEcosystem/AIPs/AIPS/aip-81.md

 | source-code | var  |        |

 #### Field descriptions
-1. interaction / similar to eth abi -
+1. interface - descriptions and definition of  public dApp methods, that will be available via message call functionality
-2. source code
+2. source code - javascript source code to be run
-3. compiled source

-When dApp enters the pool, we test it against internal compiled method from the virtual machine.
+When dApp Deployment transaction enters the pool, we test it against internal compiled method from the virtual machine.
 If script is successfully compiled we accept it into the pool and it will be forged when its turn.
-If not we will return error code to the user sending the script.
+If not we will return error code to the user sending the dApp.

 ### TX: Execute dApp method/A message call
 When transaction is successfully deployed, it holds all the required information for anyone to execute the dApp (if allowed by the contract code).